Unraveling Time Series Causality with Granger Methods

 f = ((RSS_0 - RSS) / k_2) / (RSS / (n - p))

-One problem with this test is that the results are strongly dependent on the number of lags of the explanatory variable, k2k_2.
+One critical issue with this test is that the results are strongly dependent on the number of lags of the explanatory variable, k2k_2.
 There is a trade-off: the more lagged values we include, the better the influence of this variable can be captured.
 This argues for a high maximal lag.
-On the other hand, the power of this test is lower the more lagged values are included.
+On the other hand, the power of this test is lower the more lagged values are included, as we're estimating more parameters with the same amount of data.

 image